CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 6. Training and Testing the Models

-There is a benchmark.sh in each of the resulting ner/scripts directories to run the benchmarks, however, the run.jar jar file is an executable jar file that will run all of them for you.
-This jar fill will execute benchmark.sh scripts in directory that starts with "r.".
-To run this jar enter:
+There is a benchmark.sh in each of the resulting ner/scripts directories to run the benchmarks.
+There is one stand-alone java class named edu.illinois.cs.cogcomp.ner.ParameterSweep that will execute these benchmark.sh scripts when run from the outtermost directory.

-nohup java -jar run.jar >& run.out &
+This executable will take one optional numberic argument specifying the number of concurrent processes to support.
+If no argument is supplied, it will assume one process per each processor core.
+A script has also been provided for this purpose, it is named "run.sh".

-From the command line.
 It will do the rest.
-When this execution completes, there should be a training.out file in each of the generated ner directories containing results.
+When this execution completes, there should be a results.out file in each of the generated ner directories containing results.
+Errors will be logged in errors.out in the generated ner directories.